Azul Accessibility Report

-High Contrast Colours: Use high contrasting colours between background and visual elements.
+High Contrast Colours: Key information uses high contrasting colours between background and visual elements.
 This is a ratio of at least 4:1.

 How easy it is to see and identify the components you need to work with to play the game.

-No Busy Backgrounds: Game board has a simple or monochrome design to aid in identifying game elements when observed in play on top of the board.
+No Busy Backgrounds: Game board or cards have a simple or monochrome design to aid in identifying game elements when observed in play on top of the board.

 No Close Inspection Disadvantage: If necessary, players can inspect similar pieces to distinguish them without time limit or risk of leaking gameplay intention.